Every once in a while, a new traffic source will become all the rage.

-The ultimate guide for writing a good headline, however, will be those top posts you had identified earlier.
+However, the ultimate guide for writing a good headline will be those top posts you had identified earlier.

-Based on those top posts, here are a few headlines I’m confident would perform well:
+Based on those top posts, here are a few headlines we’re confident would perform well:

 - X Cheap Cooking Tips Infographic

-You won’t be able to model your headline after all of them, but you should have enough examples to work with to come up with your own.
+You won’t be able to model your headline after all of them, but you should have enough examples to work with to develop your own.

 Remember that there are two main factors that influence how high your submission ranks: how young the post is and what its score is.

-When you just submit your post, it’ll often appear high on the subreddit homepage for a few minutes.
-If it gathers a few upvotes, it’ll stay there or go higher.
+When you submit your post, it’ll often appear high on the subreddit homepage for a few minutes.
+It’ll stay there or go higher if it gathers a few upvotes.
 If it doesn’t, it can fall down and never recover.

 Additionally, the more comments a post has, the more intrigued the other browsers become.
-This is why it’s important to respond to all posts in order to boost your early comment count.
+This is why responding to all posts is important to boost your early comment count.

 Finally, there’s one more questionable tactic that you can use.
 It can be really effective, but it borders on manipulation.
-If your post is getting no traction at all when you first post it, you can delete it.
+If your post gets no traction when you first post it, you can delete it.